 It can be effective for mild to moderate infestations, depending on the circumstances.
-Aprehend can be a more cost-effective option when compared to a heat treatment, due to the shorter amount of time required for treatment.
+Apprehend can be a more cost-effective option when compared to a heat treatment, due to the shorter amount of time required for treatment.
 It can also be a great option following a heat treatment for continued control, or to catch any bugs that may have been missed or reintroduced into the structure following treatment.

 This product takes 4-10 days to kill a bed bug, and during this time the spores will be transferred from one bug to the rest of the bugs in the colony.
-Aprehend cannot penetrate or kill eggs, so we allow for a minimum of 28 days for full control of an infestation.
+Apprehend cannot penetrate or kill eggs, so we allow for a minimum of 28 days for full control of an infestation.

-Aprehend is completely safe for humans and pets while remaining extremely effective against bed bugs.
+Apprehend is completely safe for humans and pets while remaining extremely effective against bed bugs.
 Due to its excellent long-term activity, Aprehend® will provide three months of protection from the establishment of bed bug infestations.